 Newburgh Personal Injury Attorney

-Newburgh is a town with a long history, starting as one of the earliest landing places of Henry Hudson on his expedition up what would later be known as the Hudson River and eventually growing into a small city and industrial center at the height of the Industrial Revolution.
+Newburgh is a town with a long history.
+Starting as one of the earliest landing places of Henry Hudson on his expedition up what would later be known as the Hudson River, Newburgh eventually grew into a small city and industrial center at the height of the Industrial Revolution.

 What are some different types of personal injury?

 Here is a list of some of the types of cases we handle at Finkelstein & Partners: